# #

 We can track the history of cosmetic enhancement and aesthetic rejuvenation through the timeline of cosmetic body art as the earliest tribal rituals, to the old testament (840 BC) from the book of Esther to ancient Egypt (1,320 BC)[3].
 Since ancient times, the concept of cosmetics, and facial enhancement have been part of personal essence- especially for the elite.
 Often they were used in religious ceremonies - as seen in ancient Egypt - or as cultural identification.
 [4] Cosmetic products such as creams, lotions, and talcum powders became more globally accessible to the human zeitgeist, supporting pursuits of cultural acceptance, personal enhancement and beauty.
 Tracking the aesthetic market in the west, skin care products including skin lotions, powders, creams, bleaches, ointments, and cleansers have historically accounted for a large percentage of the American cosmetics and hygiene industry.
 The claims and perceived notion of smoother, whiter skin is aligned with better health and beauty has become the impression of beauty since the 1800s.
 Concealing and removing imperfections like freckles, rashes and pimples are also part of the aesthetic objectives.
 [5]

-The history of plastic surgery goes back as far as between 1000 and 800 BC with Sushruta - considered the "Father of Plastic Surgery" from ancient India.
+The Demand for Aesthetic Surgeries The history of plastic surgery goes back as far as between 1000 and 800 BC with Sushruta - considered the "Father of Plastic Surgery" from ancient India.
 He was responsible for the advancement of medicine and his early teachings of anatomy, pathophysiology, and therapeutic strategies were achievements linked to nasal reconstruction.
 Sushruta's surgical studies led to his development of the cheek flap for nasal reconstruction.
 His surgical concepts and his creative approaches still apply today.
 [6]

 The term PLASTIC surgery is traditionally a clinical term often used for reconstructive treatment of parts of the body affected by disease, injury, infection, birth defects or trauma.
 COSMETIC or aesthetic surgery is an elective procedure that enhances or reshapes parts of the body to support the patient’s pursuit for self- esteem.
 Analysts identified the many influences of opting for cosmetic surgery- covering perceived advantages of the likelihood of a more fulfilled life.
 Where one’s self-confidence is linked by societal behavior with an attractive appearance through surgical enhancement, studies emphasized exposure to the media may have significant influence in pursuing cosmetic surgery.[19]